 So how can you avoid these situations?
-I fill up our rental car the day before we’re going home, when I see a good price for gas.
-This way I’m already on full and only would need to put in whatever gas I use on that last day driving around and to the airport.
+I fill up our rental car the day before going home, when I see a good gas price.
+This way, I’m already on full and only would need to put in whatever gas I use on that last day driving around and to the airport.
 When I use my phone to get directions to the airport, I search for gas stations on my route.
 I try to find one within 2-3 miles of the airport so I don’t use too much gas after filling up.
 If you have an app on your phone that tells you the price of gas at those stations, like Google Maps or Waze, you can also avoid places that try to rip you off.

-When I make that last fill up, I always get a receipt in case the rental car agent asks for it.
+When I make that last fill up, I always get a receipt if the rental car agent asks for it.
 I’ve never had this happen to me but I’ve heard of instances where agents did just that.

 I rarely think buying the full tank of gas from the rental car company is a good deal because it’s easy enough to plan to fill up your car before returning it.
 If you make sure to top off the tank the day before, even if you’re rushing to get to the airport you’ll only have to pay the really high price for a few gallons instead of returning your car with a 1/2 tank of gas that you paid for.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.